EBISPOT/gwas-deposition-app/README.md

  * Run `kubectl create -f solr.yml`
  * **Notes:**:
-    * Current SOLR configuration creates 3 zookeeper pods and 3 SOLR pods.
+    * Current SOLR configuration creates 1 zookeeper pod and 1 SOLR pod.
-    * The number of replicas is set by altering the following components:
+    * The number of replicas is set by altering the following components (examples below are for 3 replicas):

 Zookeeper headless service replicas:
 ```bash